Filipp Malyavin: Biography

 Between 1908 and 1910, Malyavin did not display any work, and the official art critics began attacking him more and more frequently.
 He traveled to Paris, and on his return, painted a large family portrait, which he exhibited in January 1911, at the salon of the Union of Russian Artists.
 The painting was a failure, and between 1911 and 1915, Malyavin exhibited only the works of the earlier period.

 In 1918, Malyavin moved with his family to Ryazan, where he participated in the Ryazan Commissariat for Education's propaganda of art and taught.
 In 1920, he went to Moscow, where he was admitted to the Kremlin and made drawings for Lenin's portrait.
 He also painted a portrait of Anatoly Lunacharsky, and his works were displayed in Moscow exhibitions.

 In fall of 1922, Malyavin traveled abroad with his family yet again, to organize a traveling exhibition of his works.
 The family settled in Paris, where he painted portraits on commission and where his work was exhibited in 1924.
 In 1933, he toured Yugoslavia, Czechoslovakia, England, and Sweden, exhibiting his work, and in 1935 and 1937, he exhibited his work in London, Stockholm, and Nice.

-Malyavin died on December 23, 1940, in Nice.
+Malyavin died on December 23, 1940, in Nice; he's interred into the Caucade Cemetery.
 He is noted for changing the portrayal of peasants in Russian painting and for his brilliant use of color.